 “If there was ever a problem or a query, you only have to pick up the phone and somebody was always quick to answer."

-In addition to this, you will receive a generous allowance in recognition of your high level of commitment to the children in your care.
+In addition to this, you will receive a generous allowance in recognition of your high level of commitment to the children in your care, as well as an extensive financial support package and rewards including paid respite, additional monies at Christmas, birthdays and in the summer holidays.